-BMR Article 27, require administrators of Financial benchmarks to publish, by means of fair and easy access, a benchmark statement.
+BMR Article 27, requires administrators of financial benchmarks to publish, by means of fair and easy access, a benchmark statement.
 The content of the benchmark statement is specified further in the regulatory technical standard 2018/16433 adopted by the EU Commission 13 July 2018.
+Information about where the various legal requirements have been incorporated in this statement is provided in the Annex.